Set your location

 • lymphoma, from lymph tissue (part of the immune system which protects the body).

-It is estimated that more than 300 people were diagnosed with gallbladder cancer in 2023.
+It is estimated that 382 people will be diagnosed with gallbladder cancer in 2024.
 The average age at diagnosis is 74 years old.

 Gallbladder cancer signs and symptoms